RPG Maker

-The RPG Maker series was originally released primarily in Japan, but people started to translate and release the software illegally in China, Taiwan, South Korea, Russia, and North America with RPG Maker 2000 and RPG Maker 2003.
-Most of the later engines have been officially translated.
+The RPG Maker series was originally released primarily in Japan, but it was translated by fans in Taiwan, South Korea, China, Russia, and North America with RPG Maker 2000 and RPG Maker 2003.
+Most of the later engines have been officially translated and created by successors, Enterbrain and Gotcha Gotcha Games.

 PC versions

 RPG Maker is a program that allows users to create their own role-playing video games.
 Most versions include a tile set based map editor (tilesets are called chipsets in pre-XP versions), a simple scripting language for scripting events, and a battle editor.
 All versions include initial premade tilesets, characters, and events which can be used in creating new games.
 One feature of the PC versions of RPG Maker programs is that a user can create new tilesets and characters, and add any new graphics the user wants.

-Despite being geared towards creating role-playing video games, the engine also has the capability to create games of other genres, such as adventure games (see Yume Nikki), story-driven games or visual novels with minimal tweaking.
-Some video games made in RPG Maker engine (See Super Columbine Massacre RPG! and Heartbeat) garnered controversy by many audiences.
+Despite being geared towards creating role-playing video games, the engine also has the capability to create games of other genres, such as adventure games (like Yume Nikki), story-driven games or visual novels with minimal tweaking.